cenfun/monocart-coverage-reports/README.md

     ]
 };
 ```
-We also have `raw` coverage data from e2e tests, which is output to `./coverage-reports/e2e/raw`.
+- We also have `raw` coverage data from e2e tests, which is output to `./coverage-reports/e2e/raw`
-After all the tests are completed, generate a merged report with option `inputDir`:
+- Create a script `merge-coverage.js` to generate a merged report with option `inputDir`.
+After all the tests are completed, running script `node path/to/merge-coverage.js`
 ```js
 // merge-coverage.js
 const fs = require('fs');